Coming up for Aire

 It all started in a cabin in the woods in Sweden where it dawned on me that we were almost location independent.
 It seemed so simple, if we didn’t own a house, we could rent a house in a different country every year.
 To my surprise, Jasper—my rational half—liked the idea, but when I immediately started looking at homes for rent in New Zealand, he reeled me in and said that he wanted to see more of Europe before travelling to the other side of the world.

 At this point, I might want to mention that our…okay, MY figurative window has seen many an idea pass its frame.
 People who know me well, know that my business ideas, dreams, and desires have the uncanny ability to pop-up, adapt, or die on a monthly (sometimes even weekly) basis.
 But this time was different.
 Something stuck and oddly enough it was the last bit that stuck; the seeing more of Europe bit.
-My logic was that if I would ever be able to move to New Zealand with Jasper—at the time that was my dream—I would first have to eliminate his argument for staying in Europe.
+My logic was that if I would ever be able to move to New Zealand with Jasper—at the time, that was my dream—I would first have to eliminate his argument for staying in Europe.
 Jasper also still had remnants of the idea on his mind.
-Being a photographer and loving landscape photography, he liked the idea of having a change of scenery on a regular basis.
+Being a photographer and loving landscape photography, he liked the idea of having a change of scenery regularly.
 So, both of us still wanted to travel and see the world/Europe, and we agreed that we did not want to wait until retirement.

 After looking into it, we decided to travel Europe by camper.
 Small, mobile, we can stay where we want, when we want, and we can follow the sun as much as possible.